Gateway Tower (Cubao): Location

 The tower is strategically located at the northern area of the Araneta City, located near the Aurora Tower within the northeast, and stands along Gen. Aguinaldo Avenue.
 The tower is also situated within Gen. Malvar and Gen. Roxas Avenues, and is connected to the Gateway Mall, the Gateway Office Building occupied by Accenture, and the Araneta Center-Cubao LRT Station in the north; the New Frontier Theater and the Manhattan Parkview of the Manhattan Gardens condominium complex via elevated bridge on the east, which were completed on the 4th Quarter of 2018, and on the 2nd Quarter of 2019, respectively.
 The tower is also located near the Farmers Market, the Farmers Plaza, and the MRT Araneta Center-Cubao Station in the west; while standing in the tower's southern areas are the Araneta City Cyberpark, the Araneta City Bus Port, and major shopping centers such as, Shopwise, Ali Mall and SM Cubao via elevated walkways.

-The tower is also part of the Gateway Square, a block consisting the two Gateway Malls, the Gateway Office Building, the Novotel Manila Araneta City, the Ibis Styles Araneta City, the Smart Araneta Coliseum, and the Araneta Coliseum Parking Garage, all connected by bridges and walkways.
+The tower is also part of the Gateway Square, a transit-oriented mixed-use superblock development located within the Araneta City complex.
+The development consists the two Gateway Malls, the Gateway Office Building, the Novotel Manila Araneta City, the Ibis Styles Araneta City, the Smart Araneta Coliseum, and the Araneta Coliseum Parking Garage, all connected by bridges and walkways.

 Architecture

-The tower's designs were inspired from the adjacent Gateway Mall, and was designed by the AC Redevelopment Design Group, in association of local architectural firm Palafox Associates by Filipino architect Felino Palafox and American architectural firm RTKL Associates.
-The Araneta Group also hired ALT Limited as the project's facade consultant, which also served as the facade consultant for the both the 8 Rockwell at Rockwell Center, the LKG Tower, the Philamlife Tower, and the G.T.
+The tower's designs were inspired from the adjacent Gateway Mall 1, and was designed by the AC Redevelopment Design Group, in association of local architectural firm Palafox Associates by Filipino architect Felino Palafox and American architectural firm RTKL Associates.
+The Araneta Group also hired ALT Limited as the project's facade consultant, which also served as the facade consultant for the 8 Rockwell at Rockwell Center, the LKG Tower, the Philamlife Tower, the G.T.
 International Tower in Makati, the TV5 Media Center in Mandaluyong, and the Metrobank Center in Bonifacio Global City, as well as in various skyscrapers worldwide, such as the Burj Khalifa in Dubai, the One Shenzhen Bay Landmark Tower 7 in One Shenzhen Bay, in Shenzhen, the International Commerce Centre in Hong Kong, the Guangzhou CTF Finance Centre, and the Taipei 101.
-The tower's contemporary facade shows a mixture of green-colored glass windows with a mix of concrete, and features an set of external glass walls with aesthetic upward curvatures within the tower's northern and southern portions.
+The tower features a contemporary facade that shows a mixture of green-colored glass windows, which matches its colors with the Gateway Mall 1, and is blended with a mix of concrete exteriors patterned with greyish hues.
+The tower also features a set of external glass walls with aesthetic upward curvatures within the tower's northern and southern portions, and slices between the tower's facade, giving the tower a "Neo-futurism"-inspired modern design.